appwrite/playground-for-php/README.md

-# Appwrite's Node.js Playground 🎮
+# Appwrite's Php Playground 🎮

 Appwrite playground is a simple way to explore the Appwrite API & Appwrite Php SDK.
 Use the source code of this repository to learn how to use the different Appwrite Php SDK features.